Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 * Transaction finality in one block, enabling legal validity of executed transactions
 * Implements legal identities of all participants

-# 7. GENERAL REQUIREMENTS ABOUT THE SOFTWARE
+# 7. REQUERIMIENTOS GENERALES SOBRE EL SOFTWARE
 ## 6.1.
-Based on OpenSource of wide acceptance in the market
+Basado en OpenSource de amplia aceptación en el mercado
 This is in order to minimize as much as possible any dependencies on any specific vendor.
 In particular:
 1. Alastria will not develop its own blockchain software, but will use a widely used one.
 2. Alastria will not incorporate any proprietary components or force to the members to use any proprietary component.
 3. The software used by Alastria should be built by an Open Source community as wide and as diverse as possible.

 ## 7.2.
-The ecosystem of users of the software should be as wide as possible
+El ecosistema de usuarios del software debe ser lo más amplio posible
 This is in order to minimize the risks of using software that will stop being developed in the future.
 It also makes sure that the innovation rate is high and is also evolving rapidly.
 In particular:
 1. The ecosystem of developers using the software should be as wide as possible.
 2. The ecosystem of applications using the software should be as wide as possible.
 3. The ecosystem of knowledge about the software should be as wide as possible.

 ## 7.3.
-Alastria should be based on general-purpose and multi-industry platforms
+Block2Trace debe basarse en plataformas multisectoriales y de uso general
 Alastria has to support all the different use cases that can appear in a multi-industry country blockchain network, so Alastria will avoid any software which is specific to one industry or is too specialised.
 That means that there may be some very specialized use cases that are not supported directly by Alastria, at least at the beginning.
 The challenge here is to be able to interoperate between different blockchain networks.
 One possibility being actively investigated is the ability to run in parallel two (or more) blockchain networks with different technology, to be able to support a wider spectrum of use cases.

 ## 7.4.
-Block2Trace will allow and facilitate regulatory compliance by the members, in particular:
+Block2Trace permitirá y facilitará el cumplimiento normativo por parte de los miembros, en particular
 (The list is in Spanish because we are currently focusing on the specific problems of Spanish regulation).

 1. Reglamento General de Protección de Datos (RGPD)